ByGGy/easy-roll/README.md

 3. import a character from a JSON file
 _(probably not needed anymore, kinda deprecated..)_

-Once a character has been added, select it and click one of the `pen` icons to edit its:
+Once a character has been added, select it and click one of the `pen` or `more` icons to edit its:
 * name
 * attributes
 * abilities